There is a lot to learn about yoga and it’s many benefits.

 This is all achieved through a series of postures and breathing exercises.

-Yoga connects the mind, body, and breath as it creates balance and energy in the body.
+Yoga helps you to control your breathing, meditate and creates balance and energy in the body.

 This is achieved through the different poses and sequences like sun salutation, ☀️pigeon pose, wheel pose, etc.

 Breathing exercises 🌬and meditation🧘🏾♀️ is also apart of this amazing practice to improve overall health and well-being.